 How do you see the latest changes to Google’s algorithm?

-I think that it’s best to create your own product or amazing content that you offer on your site.
+I think that it’s best to create your product or amazing content that you offer on your site.
 That done, you’ll be able to easily promote your site and do SEO for it because people eagerly share and link back to stuff that is worth their while.

 No, there’s no bigger plan behind it.
 It’s just my absentmindedness.
 And there’s nothing else to it.

 What is your present strategy?
 How did you manage to get around the penalty?
-It is clearly visible, that your website is keeping up in SERP based on bit.ly redirection.
+It is clearly visible that your website is keeping up in SERP based on bit.ly redirection.

 Our present strategy is to provide awesome content on our blog so that people naturally link back to us.
 As a matter of fact, we did get a penalty.
-For starters, our PR decreased from 6 to 3 and we drastically lost rankings for our keywords.
+For starters, our PR decreased from 6 to 3, and we drastically lost rankings for our keywords.
 It goes without saying that we also drastically lost traffic (up to 70%).
 Basically, it all happened after the Twitter issue.
 We got a manual penalty (Unnatural links from your site) shortly before our SEO metrics started deteriorating.

 Do you think that it would be possible for any company to beat a professional SEO?

-It looks that video content is taking the web by storm now.
+It looks like video content is taking the web by storm now.
 You need to ensure that your site creates video content as well.
 Other than that, you should use a responsive site so that it’s friendly for all kinds of users.
 It’s especially crucial if you can see your site stats showing a deluge of users that come to your site with the help of different devices.

-What’s your favorite link building tactic?
+What’s your favorite link-building tactic?

-It’s best SEO practice to just create content that your blog readers want to share.
-If you have online authority, you may also want to do some guest posting, but that’s not that effective after Matt Cutts said that you can stick a fork into guest posting :)
+It’s best SEO practice just to create content that your blog readers want to share.
+If you have online authority, you may also want to do some guest posting, but that’s not that effective after Matt Cutts said that you can stick a fork into guest posting. 🙂

-Could you tell us what in your opinion works and what does not?
+Could you tell us what, in your opinion, works and what does not?